 1.2 Role of a policy and advocacy advisor in an emergency

-- Consider the range of advocacy approaches that could help achieve CARE’s programme goals, and how the complement operational approaches.
+- Consider the range of advocacy approaches that could help achieve CARE’s and partners’ programme goals, and how they complement / support operational approaches and actual program delivery.

-- Use advocacy as one of the options that CARE has to promote a rights-based response to the emergency.
+- Use advocacy as one of the options that CARE and partners have to promote a rights-based gender transformative response to the emergency.

-- Develop a basic understanding of key international and regional legal frameworks that underpin rights-based humanitarian advocacy.
+- Develop a basic understanding of key international and regional legal frameworks that underpin rights-based humanitarian advocacy (e.g. Annex 11.14), in refugee crisis, etc.

 - Coordinate with the various actors in CARE International to activate support for CO-level advocacy actions and to coordinate global level advocacy initiatives.

-- Undertake a process of problems identification and prioritisation to determine what the most important issues are that could be addressed through advocacy.
+- Undertake with partners a process of problem identification and prioritisation, aligned with CO, regional and global advocacy priorities, to determine what the most important issues are that could be addressed through advocacy.

-- Apply basic criteria and risk analysis to emerging issues to determine whether advocacy is an appropriate and feasible response, and ensure that potential benefits outweigh risks.
+- Apply basic criteria and risk analysis to emerging issues to determine what kind of advocacy tactic (public, private, CARE alone, collective, etc.) is an appropriate and feasible response and ensure that potential benefits outweigh risks.

-- Develop an advocacy strategy that is appropriate to the emergency context.
-This may be simplified in an acute crisis, or more comprehensive in a protracted crisis.
+- Develop an advocacy strategy that is appropriate to the emergency context and the needs and wants of affected people.
+This may be simplified in an acute crisis, or more comprehensive in a protracted crisis but Gender Equality and the Empowerment of Women and Girls (GEEWGiHA) should always feature centrally.

-- Ensure that the advocacy strategy is based on a sound analysis of the problem.
+- Ensure that the advocacy strategy is based on a sound analysis of the problem, is informed by Rapid Gender Analysis and the views / priorities of crisis affected people in all their diversity, especially women’s organisations.

-- Identify clear goals and objectives for the advocacy strategy, which outline the specific policy changes that are sought.
+- Identify with partners clear goals and objectives for the advocacy strategy, which outline the specific policy changes that are sought.

-- Analyse and identify the key target audiences of CARE’s advocacy strategy.
+- Analyse and identify the key target audiences of CARE and our partners’ advocacy strategy.

-- Define key messages, tools and actions to be used.
+- Define with partners key messages, tools and actions to be used.

 - Plan the timing of the strategy carefully to take advantage of key events and opportunities to influence the target audience.